 Chicken Tikka Masala Recipe

 This Chicken Tikka Masala is spicy, creamy, flavorful and crazy delicious!
 You won’t want to stop with one serving!
-Make this better than restaurant Chicken tikka masala at home with my easy time-tested recipe.
+My perfected & time-tested recipe helps you make it better than the restaurants.
 I also share plenty of options to grill the chicken – in Oven, air fryer, on a griddle or skillet.
 Cooking this flavor-packed curry is easier than you think.
-Serve it over basmati rice, Cumin Rice or with Butter Naan, Roti, Chapati, Paratha or any flatbread of choice.
+Serve it over fluffy Basmati Rice, Cumin Rice or with Butter Naan, Roti, Chapati, Paratha or any flatbread of choice.

-Chicken Tikka Masala is a classic curried dish with soft tender chunks of char-grilled chicken, simmered briefly in a delicious & super aromatic tikka masala sauce/gravy.
-The dish comprises of 2 components – one is chicken tikka and the other is the masala, which is the gravy or sauce in which the tikkas are simmered.
+Chicken Tikka Masala is a classic curried dish with soft tender chunks of char-grilled chicken, simmered briefly in a delicious & super aromatic sauce/gravy.
+The dish comprises of 2 components – first is tikka and the other is the masala, which is the gravy or sauce in which the tikkas are simmered.

-This world popular dish has its origin from Northern India, where chicken tikka kebabs were cooked in a tandoor consisting of live charcoal or wood fire.
+This world popular dish has its origin from Northern India, where tikka kebabs were cooked in a tandoor consisting of live charcoal or wood fire.
 These are served as an appetizer with coriander/ Cilantro Chutney and Mint Chutney.
-However tikka masala sauce/gravy is said to be a British curry, popularized by the Indian Chefs, working in Britain.
+However tikka masala sauce/gravy is said to be a fusion Indian-British curry, popularized by the Indian Chefs, working in Britain.

-As you research, you will find many stories on the origin of chicken tikka masala and a few dozens of variations to cook this dish.
+As you research, you will find many stories on the origin of this dish and a few dozens of variations to cook this dish.

 Chicken Tikka Masala Vs Butter Chicken